Hao Zhou is a filmmaker and photographer from Nanchuan, China. Zhou’s work often centers on people finding joy despite structural oppression.

 In 2014, Zhou made his first feature, The Night, about young, queer sex workers in China.
 Premiering at the Berlinale, The Night won top prizes at Black Movie, Nara, China Independent, and others.
 In 2017, Zhou associate-produced a stage adaptation of The Night, performed to critical acclaim at the Tokyo Metropolitan Theatre.

-Zhou is an alum of the Résidence, Berlinale Talents, and Talents Tokyo.
+Zhou is an alum of the Cannes' La Résidence, Berlinale Talents, and Talents Tokyo.
 He has worked in film development at Coproduction Office (Paris) and Douban.com (Beijing).